sujankapadia/template-email-sender/README.md

 # template-email-sender
-CLI tool to send templated emails via Python and GMail
+Package to send templated emails via Python and GMail.
+Also includes a CLI tool.